Flowers seen from the street

 The "garden" had been used for thirty years as a motorcycle repair works and depot.
 When a shed was no good any more, the solution was simple - dig a hole, break up the old shed, bury the rubbish in the hole and build another work shed.

-While digging up 250 square meters of land, I accumulated an enormous pile of old builders rubble, bricks, paving stones, glass, rusty tin cans, pieces of concrete, asbestos and plastic rubbish.
+While digging up 250 meters2 or 820 feet2 of land, I accumulated an enormous pile of old builders rubble, bricks, paving stones, glass, rusty tin cans, pieces of concrete, asbestos and plastic rubbish.
 Throughout the job, not a single earthworm slithered away - the soil had been ruined with spilled petrol, waste oil and I don't really want to know what else.
+I probably didn't really want to know either.

 It's time for hard labour: Preparation - digging and clearing your ground is tiresome but unavoidable.
 You'll dig, I'll advise - seems fair to me!